microsoft/sqlworkshops/sql2019lab/02_Security.md

 The report shows details of what is marked for classification and a total of how many columns and tables are marked with classifications based on totals in the database.

+Click the **+** in the table on the Application schema to see all columns marked for classification.

 You will notice in the report that tables are columns for *Archive* tables are listed.
 This is because you saved classification on tables that have temporal tables in WideWorldImporters.
 Any classification added to a table with temporal tables automatically has columns in those temporal tables marked for classification.
 You don't need to take any action, this happens behind the scenes (When you drop a classification any classification for associated temporal tables is also dropped).

 **STEP 4: View classifications using system catalog views.**